 Q. How do I determine how many times an article has been cited in other literature?

 You may use the Web of Knowledge database to determine how many times an article has been cited.
-To access Web of Knowledge, hover over Research Resources on the blue menu bar and select Databases.
-Web of Knowledge is also accessible under Popular Databases.
+To access Web of Knowledge, click on A-Z Databases from the Library's orange menu bar.

 On the Web of Knowledge home page, you may enter the article's title into the search box and select "Title" from the drop down menu to the right of the search box.
 Once you have found your article on the results screen, you will see "Times Cited" right above the Article Linker icon, as shown below.
 You may also click on the article title in order to view the citing articles and to set up an alert for when the article is cited again.